-Helen Morse Steinel Hare
+Helen Lorene Morse Steinel Hare

 1887 - 1976

-Helen Morse, a singer, was born in Cleveland, Ohio.
-She married Irving Steinel, a pianist and organist, in 1913.
-Following his graduation from the collegiate course at Washington Missionary College, now Columbia Union College, in 1915, they spent a year at South Lancaster Academy in Massachusetts and then traveled to the Philippines, where he was in charge of starting and developing the educational work.
-In his six years there, he and three other Americans started Philippine Seventh-day Adventist Academy, now Adventist University of the Philippines, in 1917.
+Helen Morse, a singer, was born in Cleveland, Ohio, on January 5, 1987.
+She married Irving Steinel, a pianist and organist, on January 4, 1913.
+Following his graduation from the collegiate course at Washington Missionary College, now Columbia Union College, in 1915, they spent a year at South Lancaster Academy in Massachusetts and then traveled to the Philippines, where he was in charge of starting and developing the educational work and she assisted by teaching music classes, serving as matron for the girls’ dormitory, and overseeing the embroidery department, a major vocational program at the school.

-Beginning in that same year, they participated as musicians in annual meetings of the General Conference, he serving as official pianist and she as soloist.
+Beginning in that same year, they participated as musicians in annual meetings of the General Conference, he serving as official pianist and she as a soloist.
 They were participants in the 1941 General Conference Session, the largest meeting of its type to that time.

 The Steinels worked at the Glendale Hospital in California after leaving EMC in the mid-1920s and taught music in their Glendale home for twenty years, until his death on December 20, 1945.
 Helen then taught music at Hawaiian Mission Academy in Honolulu and at Monterey Bay Academy in California.
 She married Milton M. Hare on July 26, 1955 and they were living in Santa Clara, California when died on April 6, 1976.
 Helen was living in San Jose, California, when she died on August 7, 1976, twenty-one years later, at age 89.